mariusbjansen/RealSDC/doc/writeup_traffic_light_detection.md

 * detect the current state of a traffic light

 ## Find the next stop line ahead
 For the first subtask there was already a nice tutorial called “Detection Walkthrough” on the Udacity website by Eren and Steven.
-The code is written in the file tl_detector.py and mainly resides in the function process_traffic_lights.
+The code is written in the file _tl_detector.py_ and mainly resides in the function _process_traffic_lights_.
 The function compares the current position of the car with the planned waypoints and then checks for the next stop line corresponding to a traffic light.
 So eventually the interesting outcome is the distance to the next stop line.

 ## Detect the current state of a traffic light
 After that the traffic light state needs to be determined.
 The outcome of the classification (labels) are the following.